10 Magical Spots for Celebrating Christmas in Europe in 2024

 5. Riquewihr, France

-Brightly colored houses, cobbled streets, and yet another walled medieval city – what’s not to love about teeny, tiny Riquewihr on the Alsatian Wine Trail.
+Brightly colored houses, cobbled streets, and yet another walled medieval city – what’s not to love about teeny, tiny Riquewihr on the Alsatian Wine Trail?

 Riquewihr reveals itself with windows full of the scent of flowers that are replaced with Christmas lights and gingerbread smells during the holiday season.
+It’s off the beaten path but has all the provincial charm you need.

 Christmas in Riquewihr France